Loretta learned to sew on her Grandma's treadle sewing machine. She began sewing her own clothes in 7th grade and still enjoys fabric work.

 Create 3' x 5' Quilts That Require No Batting or Binding

-For the Operation Quiet Comfort quilt, I find it just as easy to make three at a time instead of one.
+If you're making a quilt for Operation Quiet Comfort, I find it just as easy to make three at a time instead of one.
 Otherwise, you could make one for home, one for the car, and one as a gift.

 I suggest anti-pill fleece.
 If you're going to this much effort and some expense, spend just a few dollars more and make the quilt worth having for a long time.